Haibenac/League_Predictions/README.md

 - number of estimators
     - I chose estimators to help find the right balance between computational cost and improved performance, especially for the ensemble effect.

-To select the best hyperparameters, I performed a GridSearchCV, which determined that the most optimal outcomes would be:
+To select the best hyperparameters, I performed a GridSearchCV, which determined that the most optimal outcomes are:

 **max_depth = 150**
 **min_samples_split = 5**
 **n_estimators = 80**